top of page

 Unexpressed emotions, whether positive or negative, can find their way into your dreams.
 Reflect on your emotional landscape and find healthy outlets for expression.

+Dreams are a fascinating canvas that often mirrors our subconscious thoughts and emotions.
 The next time your teeth decide to play hide-and-seek in your dreams, consider these 13 surprising reasons and use them as a compass for self-discovery and personal growth.

 bottom of page